OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-11.md

 ## Hosea 11:12

-> Ephraim surrounds Me with falsehood,
+> Ephraim surrounds Me with lies,
 > And the house of Israel with deceit;
 > Judah is also defiant against God,
-> Even against the Holy One who is steadfast.
+> Even as I remain the Holy One who is faithful.